cchrist1967/generator-cloud-tf-backend-cjc/README.md

 - npm installed
 - Yeoman installed
-- Before the generated terraform project is initialized, backend storage must exist that matches the naming convention used in the backend config files
+- Before the generated terraform backend project templates are used, credentials for either AWS or Azure must be in place.

 ### Configurations